weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 * `<host-ip:[port number]>` is the IP of the master and the port number you see when you run `kubectl describe svc front-end -n sock-shop`.

 With the Sock Shop displayed in the browser, log in to the application with `user1` and `password`.
-Select a few pairs of socks and then return to Weave Cloud.
+Select a few pairs of socks, put them inot the shopping cart, proceed to checkout and then return to Weave Cloud.

 Click on the **Containers** view where you will see the app begin to take shape with lines appearing between each service.